treeverse/lakeFS/docs/index.md

 * It minimizes data duplication via a copy-on-write mechanism
 * It maintains high performance over data lakes of any size
 * It includes configurable garbage collection capabilities
-* lakeFS is highly available and production ready
+* It is highly available and production ready

 <img src="{{ site.baseurl }}/assets/img/lakeFS_integration.png" alt="lakeFS integration into data lake" width="60%" height="60%" />